KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework11.md

 | $G_3$ | degrees              | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 4 | 3 | 4  | 16    |
 | $G_4$ | degrees              | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3  | 15    |

-We eliminate $G_3$ because 2 vertices doesn't share the same degree compared to the other three.
+- We eliminate $G_3$ because two of the vertices doesn't share the same degree compared to the other three graphs.

 - Having ten vertices is a preserved property amongst $G_1, G_2, G_3$.